 Wrapped tokens on Ethereum are tokens from other blockchains designed to be compliant with the ERC-20 token standard.
 However, Etherereum (ETH) went live before the ERC-20 standard existed, requiring many dApp users to switch between Ethereum (ETH) and ERC-20 tokens.
 A Wrapped ETH token then became necessary for minting and burning tokens on the Ethereum network.
-Wrapped ETH (WETH) is a version of ETH compliant with the ERC-20 standard.
+Wrapped Ether (WETH) is a version of ETH compliant with the ERC-20 standard.
 Essentially, WETH is a tokenized version of Ether on Ethereum that has usability beyond paying for transaction fees (gas).

 The Bitcoin (BTC) blockchain operates differently.
 Since BTC can't function on the Ethereum blockchain, Wrapped Bitcoin (WBTC) replaces the original BTC on the Ethereum network.
 WBTC allows users to take advantage of Bitcoin on the Ethereum blockchain for transactions on a decentralized exchange or via dApps within its DeFi ecosystem.

 According to CoinGecko Data, the following are the top five wrapped tokens ranked by total market capitalization as of April 2022.

 - THORChain (RUNE)

 - pTokens BTC (PBTC)

 As with every other token, wrapped tokens have benefits and limitations.
 Transacting wrapped tokens requires users to understand these benefits and drawbacks, as they affect token functionality in the blockchain and DeFi space.